 Beautifully engineered, the vertical head was a heavy-duty assembly and held a spindle made of carbon steel hardened and ground all over with, on the standard model, a stout No. 3 Morse or, optionally a No. 7 B & S nose - though the No. 1 Grade was fitted with the more robust 40 INT taper.
-Sealed in a housing, though which oil was circulated by centrifugal force, the spindle ran in a pair of opposed, high-precision Timken taper roller bearings at the bottom and, to allow for expansion, a floating ball-race at the top.
+Sealed in a housing, through which oil was circulated by centrifugal force, the spindle ran in a pair of opposed, high-precision Timken taper-roller bearings at the bottom and, to allow for expansion, a floating ball-race at the top.
 It was driven by being passed through an internally splined spiral bevel gear held in its own housing within the head.
 Drive to the bevel gear came from its mating gear, carried on a shaft running concentrically with the head-swivel axis.
 Powered by a 2 h.p., 1500 r.p.m.
 3-phase motor internally-mounted in the base of the column, the drive was taken up to the speed-change gearbox by twin V-belts.
-The oil-immersed, spindle-speed gearbox held gears and splined shafts that were hardened and ground and ran on ball or roller races; the result being a useful range of quickly-changed speeds that ran from 50 r.p.m. through 80, 125, 210, 350 and 500 r.p.m. in low range and 100, 160, 250, 450, 700 and 1000 r.p.m. in high.
+The oil-immersed, spindle-speed gearbox held gears and splined shafts that were hardened and ground and ran on ball or roller races; the result being a useful range of speeds - engaged by a clutch lever mounted on the left-hand side of the column - that ran from 50 r.p.m. through 80, 125, 210, 350 and 500 r.p.m. in low range and 100, 160, 250, 450, 700 and 1000 r.p.m. in high.
 To assist with boring operations on the 1st Grade model, the down-feed could be under power, through a clutch unit (with automatic disengage by adjustable stops) together with a set of pick-off gears to give feed rates of 0.001", 0.002" and 0.004" per revolution of the spindle.
 Spindle speeds and table feeds were each changed by their own pair of concentrically mounted levers on the right-hand face of the column (though the feeds also required a change of belt position to swap from fast to slow).

 At 2000 lbs the miller was substantially built; it stood around 70-inches high with a base 33-inches long and 21-inches wide.